abagel21/SocMedApp/README.md

 # SocMedApp
-A project created through the course "MERN stack Front to Back" on Udemy by Brad Traversy.
+A project created through the course "MERN Stack Front to Back" on Udemy by Brad Traversy.

 ## Skills
 - React